Backpropagation in hyperbolic chaos via adjoint shadowing: Preparations for discrete-time

 where $X:=\delta f\circ f^{-1}$, $X(\cdot)$ is to differentiate in the direction of $X$, and $\Phi_n = \Phi\circ f^n$.
 Linear response formulas are proved to give the correct derivative for various hyperbolic systems \cite{Ruelle_diff_maps,Dolgopyat2004,Jiang06,Llave86}, yet it fails for some cases \cite{Baladi2007,Wormell2019}.

 Different linear response formulas may have very different numerical cost behaviors.
-But no previous algorithms could afford to run on high-dimensional hyperbolic chaos.
+But no previous algorithms could afford to run on high-dimensional deterministic hyperbolic chaos.
 To get a formula with better cost, decompose the linear response,

 which we call the shadowing and the unstable contribution; this decomposition is straightforward in discrete-time.
-Like a Leibniz rule, the shadowing contribution accounts for the change of the location of the attractor, while the unstable contribution accounts for the change of the measure. $SC$ can be a good approximation of the entire linear response, when the unstable dimension is low so that $X$ and $d\Phi$ are not particularly unstable \cite{Ruesha}.
+Like a Leibniz rule, the shadowing contribution accounts for the change of the location of the attractor, while the unstable contribution accounts for the change of the measure.